catchorg/Catch2/docs/vs/vs-index.md

 You can still use the same names that you would normally use for Catch TEST_CASE names, however we use an internal name for the actual function name that the test lives in.
 This means that you won't see the Catch names in the Test View (VS2010) unless you 'Group By' Description, or in VS2012 you select the 'Traits' view Test Explorer - see the screen shots above.

-## Catch tests always stop on first failure.
+## When running from the GUI, Catch tests always stop on first failure.

 A Catch test that uses SECTIONS will continue to run further sections if one fails; in VS this doesn't make much sense because in a visual environment we want to capture the context of where the test failed.
 If we allowed the test to continue then we lose this context, so instead we always stop on each failure.
 You can still use the CHECK macros if you don't want the test to stop.